CraftySalamander/RTS_Overlay/Readme.md

 [![AoE4 build order in action](/pictures/readme/aoe4_build_order_demo.png)](https://youtu.be/RmsofE58YEg)

 * [StarCraft II](https://starcraft2.com)
-    * Design, select and display build orders.
+    * Design, select and display build orders (manual update or using a timer).
     * Download build orders from [Spawning Tool](https://lotv.spawningtool.com) (instructions in RTS Overlay tool).
     * [DOWNLOAD HERE](https://github.com/CraftySalamander/RTS_Overlay/releases/download/1.8.0/sc2_overlay.zip) (Windows only) or run the program with python scripts (see **Python configuration** section).
     * The [AoE2 video](https://youtu.be/hC7FMA6zgYo) is also relevant for SC2.